 Combine all ingredients in a mixing glass.
 Fill with ice.
 Stir.

 Strain the mixing glass contents into a chilled coupe.

-Sending ruby love,
+Sending bright yellow love,